GrabABite/grab-a-bite/README.md

 #INSPO:
 #https://www.supremo.co.uk/

 #FINAL: we combined A & B, so a two in one scrollspy and carousel.
-The scroll-spy at the top of the page, to show the outline of the site and current page.
+The scroll-spy at the top of the gallery page, to show the outline of the gallery and current page.
 The carousel has the flexibility to move anywhere using the scroll-spy.

 --------------------------------------------------------------------------------------